ECW One Night Stand (2006): Event

 In the second match ECW's Kurt Angle faced Raw's Randy Orton.
-Despite Angle's participation as an anti-ECW crusader from last year's One Night Stand he was met with raucous cheers from the ECW faithful.
+Despite Angle's participation as an anti-ECW crusader from last year's One Night Stand, he was met with raucous cheers from the ECW faithful.
 Randy Orton, by contrast, received an overwhelmingly negative reaction from the fans in attendance, and was subjected throughout the match to several derogatory chants including "Go fuck Cena" and "Orton's a homo."
 Orton gained the main advantage in the match after Angle missed a running shoulder tackle, which sent him into the ringpost.
 The crowd inside the Hammerstein Ballroom chanted "Boring!" as Orton applied a rear choke on Angle.
 Angle executed a series of German suplexes, before executing an Angle Slam for a near-fall.
 Orton attempted an RKO, but Angle countered, locking on the ankle lock.
 Orton submitted, giving Angle the victory.

 The Full Blooded Italians (Little Guido Maritato and Tony Mamaluke) versus Super Crazy and Tajiri was next.
 After Guido propelled Crazy into the crowd, Guido and Mamaluke executed the muscle buster on Tajiri for the victory.
 After the contest, Big Show entered the ring and executed the cobra clutch backbreaker on Mamaluke and kicked F.B.I.'s enforcer Big Guido in the head.

 John "Bradshaw" Layfield (JBL) made a surprise appearance, cutting a promo.
 Just over a week earlier, he announced on his radio show that he was not going to return to professional wrestling.
 JBL recalled his (legitimate) assault on The Blue Meanie from ECW One Night Stand 2005 and referred to himself as "The King of Hardcore".
 He announced that he was replacing Tazz as the color commentator of SmackDown!.

-Rey Mysterio versus Sabu was next in an Extreme Rules match with the World Championship on the line.
+Rey Mysterio versus Sabu was next in an Extreme Rules match with SmackDown!'s World Championship on the line, held by Mysterio.
 The match started with several chair shots from both competitors.
 Sabu had the upper hand for most of the match, executing an Arabian facebuster and a triple jump moonsault, but Mysterio kicked out of both moves.
 Mysterio regained the upper hand, as he executed a seated senton that sent both men through a table at ringside.
 Sabu countered a second seated senton attempt, and put Mysterio on a second table at ringside.
 Sabu proceeded to execute a triple-jump somersault splash, but Mysterio made it to his feet while on the table.
 This turned the move into a DDT, sending both men through the table at ringside.
 Although neither men were legitimately hurt, Dr. Ferdinand Rios came out and kayfabe declared that the match could not continue.
 This meant that Mysterio retained the World Championship.